Considering Separation? Read this first.

 Counselling works best if you and your partner attend sessions of your own free will.
 However, if you and your partner go to the Family Court, you may be ordered to attend counselling before a decision is made by the Court.

-If counselling does not prevent your relationship breaking down, it can still help with resolving emotional issues that result from a separation.
+If counselling does not prevent your relationship from breaking down, it can still help with resolving emotional issues that result from a separation.
 It is a good idea to shop around to find a counsellor with whom you feel comfortable and confident.
 There are many counselling organisations available to you.
 A simple internet search will provide links to many counsellors and psychologists who engage in family counselling both privately and through various government and non-government organisations.

 It is necessary to give consideration to the financial consequences of remaining in the relationship or separating from the relationship.
 Seek advice from a financial adviser.